• Skip to primary navigation

 • Cook for 20 minutes, then flip over each slice and brush with the remaining butter spice mixture.

-• Rotate the sheet and cook for another 20 minutes, or until it is fork tender.
+• Rotate the sheet and cook for another 20 minutes, or until the roasted squash is fork tender.

-• Transfer to a pretty plate or platter.
+• Transfer the roasted acorn slices to a pretty plate or platter.
 Serve immediately while still warm.

 Video